FleaRex/PersonalBlog/README.md

 # Personal Blog

 Built using Jekyll.
-Deployed to S3 with Travis.
+Deployed to S3 with Github Actions.

 ## Working on this